canopas/web-developer-roadmap-2023/README.md

 - Remove nginx container and image
 - Show logs of docker container
 - Show latest 100 logs of docker container
+- Setup docker swarm
+- Create docker container with the help of docker service